Turtle (submersible): Aftermath

 When the Connecticut government refused to fund further underwater project, Bushnell joined the Continental Army as a captain-lieutenant of sappers and miners, and served with distinction for several years the Hudson River in New York.
 After the war, Bushnell drifted into obscurity.
 He visited France for several years, then moved to Georgia in 1795 under the assumed name of David Bush, where he taught school and practiced medicine.
 He died largely unknown in Georgia in 1824.
 After the war, inventors such as Robert Fulton were influenced by Bushnell's designs in the development of underwater explosives.

-Despite Turtles shortcomings, Bushnell's invention marked an important milestone in submarine technology.
-The American inventor Robert Fulton conceived of his submarine Nautilus in the first years of the nineteenth century and took it to Europe when the United States proved largely uninterested in the design.
-During the American Civil War, the Confederate States of America, faced with a similar situation to that of the colonies during the War of Independence, developed an operational submarine CSS H.L.
-Hunley, whose destruction of the USS Housatonic in Charleston Harbor in February 1864 was the first successful submarine attack in history.
-By the early-twentieth century, the world's navies were beginning to adopt submarines in larger numbers.
-Like Bushnell's design, these boats mimicked the natural forms of marine animals in their hull designs.
-As one contemporary historian of submarines observed in 1901, the evolution of modern submarine evolved from the whale, which he deemed a "submarine made by nature out of a mammal."